saifkheraj/d_s/GenAI/Finetuning_Transformers/Finetuning_Transferlearning_Transformers/README.md

  - Reinforcement Learning from Human Feedback (RLHF): Humans provide feedback on model outputs, and the model learns to improve based on this feedback.
 Example: Humans score chatbot responses, and the model learns to provide better responses over time.

+We can use hybrid finetuning that combines all three.

 #### Direct Preference Optimization (DPO):

 What is DPO?